shish/kissycron/README.md

 ## Support

 I've built this for my own personal use, and I'm not sure if I like the docker label format, so I might change that on short notice.
 If literally a single person says "I'd like to use this too" then I'll try to make the interface stable and do a proper version-numbered release.

+## debugging

+- `--dump` will print out all jobs that kissycron can parse from `--file` and `--docker`
+- `--debug` will print out extra debugging information while running

 ## Dependencies